 Shipping containers come in standard sizes, making them easy to transport and stack so that they can be placed in almost any location.
 Additionally, they can be fitted with a range of extras, such as shelving, lighting, and climate control, to make them suitable for storing a variety of items.

-Wooden crates
+Wooden Crates

-Wooden crates are another type of storage unit that are commonly used for both personal and commercial purposes.
+Wooden crates are another type of storage unit that is commonly used for both personal and commercial purposes.
 They are often used to store and transport fragile or valuable items, such as artwork, antiques, or electronics.

 They offer good protection against damage during transit and can help to prevent items from shifting or being damaged.
 They are often used for short-term storage and frequently by removal companies for moving items from one location to another.